fel-communication-security/crypto/lab1/README.md

 Decrypt it.
 What is the first line?

-## Exercise 4: automate cracking single-letter xor.
+## Exercise 4: automate cracking single-letter xor

 Solve the previous exercise, but instead of searching for the correct key/plaintext with your eyes, make the computer do it.
 In other words,